adomani/Syllabus/.src/TPwL_source.md

 ##  Assessment

-The assessment for the module is 100% coursework.
+The assessment for the module is 100% coursework, based on group projects.

 Two submissions are during Term 1.